Servings: 15 pies serving(s)

 The whoopie pies that I grew up with were chocolate and had a very delicate crumb.
 I still love them but prefer a cookie with a bit more texture and that’s why these pumpkin whoopie pies are a new favourite.
 The pumpkin molasses cookies have a great texture — not too soft, and the filling is extra tasty.
 The spicing is lovely and the pumpkin flavour is just right.

-Once assembled, pumpkin whoopie pies still taste great after a few days in the tin, although the frosting will crystalize a bit.
+Once assembled, pumpkin whoopie pies should be eaten within a couple of days.
 The pumpkin molasses cookies alone will last a week in a tin.

 The recipe was slightly adapted from the always excellent website The Cafe Sucre Farine.

-Pumpkin Whoopie Pies with Brown Butter Filling Recipe
+Pumpkin Whoopie Pies Recipe (with cream cheese filling)

 Makes 2 ½ dozen cookies (about 15 whoopie pies)